Henry Portman

-Henry William Portman (died 11 January 1796) was an 18th-century housing developer, the ancestor of the Viscounts Portman.
+Henry William Portman (1738 – 11 January 1796) was an 18th-century housing developer, the ancestor of the Viscounts Portman.

 Biography

-He was the son and heir of Henry William Berkeley Portman (d.1761), MP, by his wife Anne Fitch.
-His grandfather was William Berkeley (d.1737) of Pylle, Somerset, who had changed his surname to Portman on becoming heir to his distant cousin Sir William Portman, 6th Baronet (d.1690) of Orchard Portman, Somerset—as well as quartering the Portman arms with his own.
+He was the son and heir of Henry William Berkeley Portman MP (died 1761), by his wife Anne Fitch.
+His grandfather was William Berkeley (died 1737) of Pylle, Somerset, who had changed his surname, by a private act of Parliament, Portman's Name Act 1735 (9 Geo.
+2. c.
+22 Pr.), to Portman on becoming heir to his distant cousin Sir William Portman, 6th Baronet (died 1690) of Orchard Portman, Somerset—as well as quartering the Portman arms with his own.
 He succeeded his father in the estates of Bryanston and Orchard Portman in 1761, and to the Berkeley estates at Pylle on the death of his aunt Lady Burland.
 He developed 200 acre of meadow in London (between Oxford Street and the present site of Regent's Canal) he had inherited from his Tudor ancestor Sir William Portman, turning it into the Portman Estate.
 He began issuing its first building leases in 1755, and building began in 1764 with Portman Square, which was to owe its popularity to buildings by Robert Adam and James ‘Athenian’ Stuart.

-His development work was continued by his son Edward Berkeley Portman (d.1823), father of Edward Berkeley Portman, 1st Viscount Portman (d.1888).
+Marriage and issue

+On 20 January 1766, he married Anne Wyndham, daughter of Sir William Wyndham, of Dinton House, Wiltshire, by whom he had two sons and three daughters.